Qian915/pcm-risk-prioritization/README.md

-# Predicting Unseen Process Behavior Based on Context Information from Compliance Constraints
+# Predictive Compliance Monitoring with Risk Prioritization in Process-Aware Information Systems

 ## Description
 Code accompanying the paper Predictive Compliance Monitoring with Risk Prioritization in Process-Aware Information Systems